 - Liberty Animal Shelter: Bring the pet’s rabies vaccination certificate to the Liberty Animal Shelter.
 Please do not bring the animal as s/he does not have to be present to get licensed.
-Hours vary so please check the schedule in the green column to the right before visiting.
+Hours vary so please check the schedule to the right before visiting.

 - Liberty Veterinarian: For your convenience, pet licenses are available from Liberty veterinarians so you can purchase your license while your pet visits for routine shots and care.

 - $1 fee to have pet license transferred from one owner to another.

 - Your veterinarian may assess additional administrative and processing fees.

 Reasons to License Your Pet

 - A license tells everyone that your pet is not a stray.

 - Licenses help link lost pets with his or her owners.
 A license may prevent a lost pet from being turned into a shelter.

 - City licenses allow Animal Control to quickly identify whether or not a dog has been vaccinated for rabies.